SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-default-value-is-displayed-on-edit-mode-of-asset-property-in.md

 ticket: MTM-58456
 version: 1020.0.0
 ---
-When editing an asset property value in the sub-assets page, the default value was still displayed even after the user had cleared the value.
+When editing an asset property value in the subassets view, the default value was still displayed even after the user had cleared the value.
 This issue has now been resolved.
-With this fix, when a user clears an asset property value in the sub-asset page and saves the changes, the field will be empty as expected without retaining the default value.
+With this fix, when a user clears an asset property value in the subassets view and saves the changes, the field will be empty as expected without retaining the default value.